Upcoming Events

 View Event →

-Join plant ecologist Molly Ferry for a guided 2–3 mile hike along Meeks Creek located at on the west shore.
+Join plant ecologist Molly Ferry for a guided hike at the Fallen Leaf Meadow.
 Explore native plants, meadow herbs, and understory flora while learning from Molly’s work updating the classic Plants of the Tahoe Basin (Graf, 1999).

 No registration - just show up on time.